tywalch/electrodb/README.md

 #### Set Attributes

 The Set attribute is arguably DynamoDB's most powerful type.
-ElectroDB supports String and Number Sets using the `items` property set as either `"string"` or `"number"`.
+ElectroDB supports String and Number Sets using the `items` property set as either `"string"`, `"number"`, or an array of strings or numbers.
+When a ReadonlyArray is provided, ElectroDB will enforce those values as a finite list of acceptable values, similar to an [Enum Attribute](#enum-attributes)

 In addition to having the same modeling benefits you get with other attributes, ElectroDB also simplifies the use of Sets by removing the need to use DynamoDB's special `createSet` class to work with Sets.
 ElectroDB Set Attributes accept Arrays, JavaScript native Sets, and objects from `createSet` as values.
 ElectroDB will manage the casting of values to a DynamoDB Set value prior to saving and ElectroDB will also convert Sets back to JavaScript arrays on retrieval.